rozkminiacz/jekyll-now/_posts/2017-9-13-Gradle-Dependencies-The-Smart-Way.md

 }
 ```

-Now in your build top-level build file write **apply from: 'dependencies.gradle'**
+Now in your top-level build.gradle file write

+apply from: ‘dependencies.gradle’
 ```groovy
 buildscript {
     repositories {